Student Handbook

 - Repeatedly and purposefully shunning or excluding from activities; where the pattern of behavior is exhibited toward a student, more than once, by another student or group of students and occurs, or is received by a student while on school property, at a school-sponsored or school related function or activity, in any school bus or van, at any designated school bus stop, in any other school or private vehicle used to transport students to and from schools, or any school sponsored activity or event.

 To minimize the risk of being accused of bullying, students should keep their hands to themselves, remember that no one has the right to harm another person in any way, think before speaking, immediately apologize for accidentally saying or doing anything that has made another person feel oppressed, and report all incidents of bullying behavior they have witnessed to appropriate school personnel.
 Students should not touch anyone without his or her permission.
 Students should not interact with a person after that person has perceived their behavior toward them as "inappropriate" and has clearly told them to "stop".
-Nor should they make remarks that may cause another person to feel "oppressed" (stressful, scared, and intimidated).
+Nor should they make remarks that may cause another person to feel "oppressed" (stressful, scared, intimidated).
+Parents who want to file a bullying report on behalf of their student should speak with administration to file the report and receive the necessary paperwork.

 Chromebook and Technology Use